 - You must be very clear on the amount you want.
 If you crave a bigger amount, then you may not get an unsecured PLOC.
-Rather, the lender would be willing to go for a secured PLOC.
+Instead, the lender would be willing to go for a secured PLOC.

 - Before you apply for PLOC, you must research lenders.
 You should compare the quotes from all the lenders.
 The factors that could help you select a lender are fees or penalties, maximum credit limit, minimum draw amount, and interest.

-- Check if you prequalify by filling a preliminary application.
+- Check if you prequalify by filling out a preliminary application.
 To complete the application, you will have to provide your basic information.
 If you prequalify from several lenders, it will help you to accurately compare options.

-- Once you have finalized the lender, you need to fill a formal loan application.
+- Once you have finalized the lender, you need to fill out a formal loan application.
 To complete the application, you will have to offer supporting documents.
 These documents include ID and address proof, income proof, employment status, bank statements, and more.

 - Once the lender approves your loan request, you will be able to access the funds.
-The lender may offer several options to withdraw the funds, such as checks/cheque, a special card, or an online transfer.
+The lender may offer several options to withdraw the funds, such as checks/cheques, a special card, or an online transfer.

 Personal Line of Credit: How it Works?